Phil Jackson Is Threatening to Destroy the Only Good Thing the Knicks Have

 Another factor contributing to Jackson’s willingness to deal Porzinigis is his infatuation with former Kansas Jayhawks Josh Jackson.
 He’s reportedly hoping to get a pick high enough in the draft to select the six-foot-eight-inch wing.
 But given the recent report that the 71-year-old was falling asleep while watching a prospect, it’s possible he was dreaming when he fell so in love with Jackson’s game.

-As it stands, the Knicks still have Porzingis.
+As it stands, the Knicks still have Porzingis, though there’s some indication they could be working toward something with the Celtics, who reportedly offered their number-three overall pick, an unnamed player, and another lottery pick for him.
+The Knicks turned that down and have countered with “ridiculous” demands.
 They also have the eighth pick in tonight’s draft.
 Experts are projecting that Jackson will use that pick on either French guard Frank Ntilikina or former University of Kentucky sharpshooter Malik Monk.
 But with Jackson, no one truly knows.

 Knicks fans would be wise to unplug their TVs, disconnect their routers, and freeze their phones into a block of ice tonight.
 Go into a closet with a tube TV and VHS copy of game five of the 1973 Finals and hope to wake up in the morning with the future of their team intact.
 (Or they could go see team owner James Dolan and his roots-rock band play a show in downtown Manhattan.)